OscarAlvarezRodriguez/Computacion-Visual/content/docs/shortcodes/GP-VIsual/_index.md

 bookCollapseSection: true
 ---

-# p5
+# GP Visual

-This is the first project, optical illusion
+This is the first project, optical illusion.

 ## Types